 Pros: real time

-Cons: more complex to develop on your side
+Cons: more complex to develop on the customer's side

 Our technicians can analyze and evaluate any custom integration between MailUp and other external systems.
-If the requested development can be used by other customers as well, you will not be charged any additional fee.
+If the requested development can be used by other customers as well, no additional fees will be charged to the customer asking for it.

 Unfortunately this is not possible for two reasons.
 Firstly, MailUp architecture consists of several frontend, backend, sql and sending servers, with redundant connections, to ensure the highest performance and reliability.
 Secondly, the sending infrastructure is configured so that the sendings are distributed across several IPs, according to constantly changing rules and to the agreements with ISPs, that often also provide guidelines to be followed.
 We have also signed agreements with many important ISPs, so to allow whitelisting and to prevent messages from being blocked by antispam filters, even with high volumes of emails being sent.
 MailUp has also agreements in place with ISPs to handle feedback loops.
 This infrastructure, also connected to domain and DNS management (e.g. DKIM signatures) is hardly replicable externally, both because of its complexity and because it has to be constantly monitored and updated.